Skip to content

 Why Customers Join Customer Advisory Boards

-Before we talk about the invitation letter, let’s review several reasons your customers may want to join your CAB.
+Before discussing the invitation letter, let’s review several reasons your customers may want to join your CAB.
 These include:

 1. The chance to influence your company’s future strategy, roadmap, product/service offering, positioning, etc.

-2. Having a direct link to the leadership team of a company that provides a product or service they rely on.
+2. Having a direct link to a company's leadership team that provides a product or service they rely on.

 3. The ability to provide input that will strengthen your offering and enhance the value they receive from working with you.

 Remember, the voices represented on your CAB are some of your most important relationships.
-If they are important to you, that likely means they see value in your offering.
+If they are important to you, they likely see value in your offering.

 Benefits to Feature in the Customer Advisory Board Invitation

 Aside from the expectation that their feedback will ultimately help you deliver a better experience, your Customer Advisory Board members will also have the chance to network with peers.
-In the following paragraphs, we review the unique opportunities afforded to them so you can better tailor your invitation letter.
+In the following paragraphs, we review the unique opportunities they offer so you can better tailor your invitation letter.

-Spending a day or two with professionals in a similar role, facing similar challenges, can be an appealing notion.
+Spending a day or two with professionals in a similar role facing similar challenges can be appealing.
 Your Customer Advisory Board event will almost certainly include a social event or two, and members of the CABs we’ve implemented have consistently identified the networking opportunity as a reason for their enthusiasm following an event.
 Make CAB members aware of this benefit.

 You should also promote the CAB agenda in your invitation.
-Be sure to include a topic or two that engages the group in discussions about their goals, the roadblocks they face, industry trends, etc. These conversations may not provide your company with specific suggestions to refine your offering, but gaining a deeper understanding of what your buyers are thinking is always a good thing, and they will appreciate hearing from their peers as well.
+Be sure to include a topic or two that engages the group in discussions about their goals, roadblocks, industry trends, etc. These conversations may not give your company specific suggestions to refine your offering.
+However, gaining a deeper understanding of what your buyers think is always a good thing, and they will also appreciate hearing from their peers.

 Selling Customer Advisory Board Perks in your Invitation Letter

 First – CAB events shouldn’t be entirely spent in a confined conference room in your headquarters.
-In fact, many of our clients rotate the location of their meetings, often selecting higher-end hotels in areas that offer nice amenities.
+Many of our clients rotate the location of their meetings, often selecting higher-end hotels in areas that offer nice amenities.

 Dinners at a popular restaurant, tours of a local landmark, golf, massages, and a boat ride along the city coastline – these are all great social events our clients have offered in conjunction with their CABs.

-Finally, unless your customer contact is a member of several CABs already, it’s likely they will be quite flattered by the offer to join yours.
-Whether they agree or politely pass up your invitation, they will undoubtedly appreciate the fact that you’ve handpicked them to participate.
+Finally, unless your customer contact is already a member of several CABs, they will likely be quite flattered by the offer to join yours.
+Whether they agree or politely pass up your invitation, they will undoubtedly appreciate that you’ve handpicked them to participate.

 Additional Points for the Customer Advisory Board Invitation